This post may contain affiliate links. These help support this website.

 Castor oil is amazing for this though!
 The ricinoleic acid allows for the oil to penetrate the skin and heal really dry areas.

 You can use this straight or add a few drops to your regular cream.
+I would recommend using this on the body and just dab onto areas on the face (not all over face).

 Since castor oil is such a great moisturizer, it really helps prevent stretch marks.
 Since I am pregnant right now, I use castor oil mixed with almond oil to prevent any stretch marks.